mukundathmaram014/g-assist-LaunchPad-plugin/README.md

 # LaunchPad G-Assist Plugin

-**LaunchPad** is a G-Assist plugin that lets you instantly switch between various different modes that you can configure with different apps by launching groups of apps with a single voice or text command.
+**LaunchPad** is a G-Assist plugin that enables you to instantly switch between custom modes, for which you can configure with groups of applications.
+LaunchPad allows you to open sets of apps with a single voice or text command, streamlining your workflow and productivity.

-Say “start development mode” and it’ll open VSCode, Chrome, Postman — or say “start gaming mode” and it’ll launch your game, Twitch, and Spotify.
-All modes are customizable, dynamically editable, and stored locally.
+For example, say “start development mode” to automatically launch VSCode, Chrome, and Postman, or “start gaming mode” to open your game, Twitch, and Spotify.
+All modes are fully customizable, can be edited dynamically, and are stored locally for quick access.

 ---